Skip to content

 110. Progress towards commitment on water use intensity?

-The company has achieved a 15% reduction in its water use intensity since 2016.
-However, the figures only include palm oil operations as part of aggregate figure.
+The company has achieved a 15.5% reduction in its water use intensity since 2016.
+However, the figures are not specific to palm oil operations, but part of aggregate figure.

 • N